shujaansari/sa-web/content/authors/admin/_index.md

 ---
 # Display name
-title: 吳恩達
+title: Dr Shuja Ansari
-name_pronunciation: Wu En da
+#name_pronunciation: Wu En da

 # Is this the primary user of the site?
 superuser: true